-Businesses are aggregated at the owner level, and different owners can aggregate in different ways.
+Businesses are aggregated at either the entity level, such as partnership or trust or S corporation, or the individual level — and different owners can aggregate in different ways.
 You do not have to duplicate or consider any groupings used for the purpose of passive activity losses, or the groupings of other owners.

 How to Decide

 As a general rule, unless one or more of the businesses to be aggregated is subject to limitations based on W-2 wages or qualified property, there is no advantage to aggregating them.
 Aggregation is only useful to reduce the impact of these limitations on businesses that are subject to them.

 For example, you may be able to increase your qualified business income deduction by aggregating a business that is subject to either or both of these limitations with a business that has excess wages and/or qualified property.